deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "I bet the Dominion didn't like that."

 "The planet in question is on the far side of the Celzi front line, and the Alliance have vocally supported your species' right to self-determination."
 Golron told her.
-"I'm sure the Dominion is very unhappy indeed.”
+"I'm sure the Dominion is very unhappy indeed."

 She laughed, although it was spoiled just a little as Golron recoiled from the flash of teeth.
 Nobody seemed to understand smiling.
 And it would be nice...

 "Thank you, Golron.
 I think I might just go there."

 "It's probably the best thing for everyone." he agreed.
 "I'm sorry we weren't clear with you earlier.
-We just gossiped rather than actually talking with you.”
+We just gossiped rather than actually talking with you."

 "Well, you came through in the end.
 You and I are fine.
 Gwnwrt can still go fuck herself though."